softquantum/laravel-preset-bootstrap4/README.md

 # Laravel 5.5.x Front-end Preset For Bootstrap 4 beta

 Preset for Bootstrap 4 scaffolding on new Laravel 5.5.x project.
-This preset uses bootstrap native to avoid the use of JQuery.
+This preset uses bootstrap native to avoid the use of JQuery and includes pagination stubs.

-*Current version*: **Bootstrap 4 beta**
+*Current version*: **Bootstrap 4**

 ## Usage
 0. If not a fresh install of Laravel, make sure you committed to your repository or that you have a backup of your files.